 Members of this committee read the student's dissertation, suggest corrections and other enhancements, and conduct the Final Examination, during which the student defends their dissertation and answers questions from the committee members.
-The committee may decide to give the audience a chance to ask questions first.
-After the Final Examination, the committee recommends to pass or fail the student.
-Usually, but not always, a student passes conditionally upon completing a final set of corrections to the research and/or dissertation.
+The composition of this Committee is subject to the same requirements as and may, but is not required to, be the Graduate Advisory Committee.

-Members of one or more of these committees can be replaced upon request to and with approval of the DGS or Department Chair at any time in the PhD program.
+Members of one or more of these committees can be replaced upon request at any time, but only with written approval from the DGS.